elaforge/karya/doc/background.md

 The notation programs are also out.
-Primarily because I'm hoping to generate sound in addition to (or instead of) scores, but also staff notation is just not suitable.
+Primarily because I'm hoping to generate sound in addition to (or instead of) scores, but also staff notation is just not suitable for the kind of music I want to write.
 It can be forced, but it's awkward at best, omitting or obscuring important details and cluttering the page with irrelevant or misleading ones.
 The point of this kind of notation is to give to a musician who will understand it, so the further you deviate from standard practice the less useful it becomes.
-You could even make a case that staff notation is not that suitable for a lot of European-style music of the last hundred years or so, let alone other kinds, but the general impossibility of spelling reform shows how strong and valuable a widely recognized convention is.
+You could even make a case that staff notation is no longer that suitable for a lot of European-style music of the last hundred years or so, let alone other kinds, but the difficulty of spelling reform shows how strong and valuable a widely recognized convention is.

 The various music programming languages could theoretically support the scales and proper relationships of core melody to derived parts.
-In practice they only support what the original authors wrote libraries for, which is generally not notes and scales.
+In practice they only support what the original authors wrote libraries for, which is generally not even notes and scales, let alone the higher level stuff.
 For instance, some will claim that they support "all scales", when they really mean you can give pitch names arbitrary frequencies and do some modular arithmetic on them.
 Real scales are more complicated than that, and reach deep into the music theory of whatever tradition they're embedded in.
-But the main issue I have with the languages is that they're text-only, generally expect you to edit with a standard text editor, and have no special support for editing notes.
+But the main issue I have with the languages is that they're text-only, and generally expect you to edit with a standard text editor, which of course has no support for writing music as distinguished from any other kind of text.
 What this means is entering note lists by hand, and writing times and durations as numbers.
-It's very hard to write and read that way, especially if there are multiple parts which are aligned in time.
+It's hard to write and read that way, especially if there are multiple parts which are aligned in time.
 To be sure it can be done, and you can look at a large lilypond score to see how it can work, but there's a reason that almost every kind of historical